-When you are in Seymour - Allerton, you'll notice that it is more blue-collar than most other communities in America.
-46.44% of Seymour - Allerton’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Seymour - Allerton is a blue-collar town, with 46.44% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Seymour - Allerton is a town of construction workers and builders, professionals, and service providers.
 There are especially a lot of people living in Seymour - Allerton who work in management occupations (12.11%), personal care services (8.71%), and teaching (7.23%).

-The percentage of adults in Seymour - Allerton with college degrees is slightly lower than the national average of 21.84% for all communities.
-13.47% of adults in Seymour - Allerton have a bachelor's degree or advanced degree.
+The citizens of Seymour - Allerton are slightly less educated than the national average of 21.84% for the average city or town: 13.47% of adults in Seymour - Allerton have a bachelor's degree or advanced degree

 The per capita income in Seymour - Allerton in 2022 was $23,486, which is low income relative to Iowa and the nation.
 This equates to an annual income of $93,944 for a family of four.
 However, Seymour - Allerton contains both very wealthy and poor people as well.